 Chocolate Mint Quinoa Breakfast Bowl is a healthy, low fodmap breakfast recipe and alternative to oatmeal, full of complex carbohydrates, protein, fiber and vitamins!
 This chocolate mint quinoa bowl with berries is dairy free, gluten free and vegan.

 Did you know that September is Better Breakfast Month?
-So in honor of breakfast being my favorite and in my opinion, most important meal of the day, I’ve made you a delicious low fodmap breakfast recipe that also entails chocolate for breakfast!
+There are so many ways to enjoy breakfast, and we actually meal prep breakfast a lot.
+And today, I’ve made you a delicious low fodmap breakfast recipe that also entails chocolate for breakfast!

 What are FODMAPs?